torvalds/linux/Documentation/filesystems/virtiofs.rst

 Internals
 =========
-Since the virtio-fs device uses the FUSE protocol for file system requests, the virtiofs file system for Linux is integrated closely with the FUSE file system client.
+Since the virtio-fs device uses the FUSE protocol for file system requests, the virtiofs file system for GNU/Linux is integrated closely with the FUSE file system client.
 The guest acts as the FUSE client while the host acts as the FUSE server.
 The /dev/fuse interface between the kernel and userspace is replaced with the virtio-fs device interface.